cdhanna/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 ![9.2: A hand drawn shadow](./images/dbg_light_shadow.png)

-The pink section is called the _Shadow hull_.
+The pink section is called the _shadow hull_.
 We can split up the entire effect into two distinct stages.
 1. We need a way to calculate and render the shadow hulls from all objects that we want to cast shadows (such as bats and slime segments),
 2. We need a way to _use_ the shadow hull to actually mask the lighting from the previous chapter.